JavonDavis/wp-mobile-e2e-tests/README.md

 ## What does this project do

 * Run UI tests on the Wordpress mobile apps
-* Demonstrate a project structure for testing with Appium, RSpec and Selenium
+* Demonstrate a project structure for running automated e2e tests with Appium, RSpec and Selenium
 * Demonstrate the use of the [parallel_appium gem](https://github.com/JavonDavis/parallel_appium) for running rspec appium tests in a single or multi-threaded environment across platforms
 * Demonstrate setting up a continuous integration flow with CircleCi, Appium and Rspec for Mobile testing
+* Demonstrate the use of Allure for generating reports of test runs
-* Demonstrate techniques for locating and interacting with elements through Appium
+* Demonstrate techniques for locating and interacting with mobile app elements through Appium

 ## View Report